prasanna3000/nodejsquiz/README.md

-This app is a modified version of ReactJS quiz developerd by other two amazing developers @SheikhHamiz and , I just wanted to do something fun on weekday morning :)
+This app is a modified version of ReactJS quiz developerd by other two amazing developers @SheikhHamiz and @md-kawsar-ali, I just wanted to do something fun on weekday morning :)